 It’s like a puzzle to be solved.
 Progression of the “chords” (harmonic environments), presents harmonic challenges which the improviser navigates, much like a kayaker shooting the rapids on a river.
 It’s much easier to “learn the river” after following somebody who’s been through it before – and the more you do it, the better you get at it.

-And, you’ll be better equipped to learn tunes quickly, and possibly supplement your musical income with transcription and arranging services for those who can’t or don’t want to do it themselves!
+And, you’ll be better equipped to learn tunes quickly, and possibly supplement your musical income with transcription and The process of adapting a piece of music for a different ensemble, style, or performance context. services for those who can’t or don’t want to do it themselves!